armbian/documentation/docs/index.md

 Most of the images for boards in this category will also work, but no warranty can be given as Armbian does not monitor their status.

-For more information is see the [Board Support Guide](User-Guide_Board-Support-Rules.md)

-## What is supported?

-Armbian distributes stable images for maintained hardware through its own [mirror network](/Mirrors/). *Supported / maintained* is not a guarantee.
-It implies a particular SBC is at a **high level of software maturity** and has a named maintainer.
-Due to the complexity and lack of cooperation in the ecosystem it is unlikely that all specialized functionalities (like 3D, VE, I²C...) are always available.
+*Supported / maintained* is not a guarantee, though.
+It merely implies that a particular SBC is at a **high level of software maturity** and has a named maintainer.
+Due to the complexity and lack of cooperation in the ecosystem, it is unlikely that all specialized functionalities (like 3D, VE, I²C...) are always available.

+For more information see the [Board Support Guide](User-Guide_Board-Support-Rules.md)

 ## Software titles